raulalexe/bomb-game/README.md

 ## Known Issues

 - at times a `call stack exceeded error` can occur due to recursive calculation of the positioning of bombs when there are lots of bombs on the screen

+## Try it on GitHub Pages

+Click [this link](https://raulalexe.github.io/bomb-game/) to go to the GitHub page of this project.